MissPooja3103/School-Management-System/README.md

 Technology Used:

-Backend: Python, Django (or Flask) for managing the logic and database.
+Backend: Python, Django for managing the logic and database.
 Frontend: HTML, CSS.
 Database: SQLite to store student information.

 Use Cases: